mwouts/jupytext/README.md

 - Jupytext's installation is identical in both Jupyter Notebook and Jupyter Lab
 - Jupyter Lab can open any [paired notebook](#paired-notebooks) with `.ipynb` extension.
 Paired notebooks work exactly as in Jupyter Notebook: input cells are taken from the text notebook, and outputs from the  `.ipynb` file.
 Both files are updated when the notebook is saved.
 - Pairing notebooks is slightly less convenient in Jupyter Lab than in Jupyter Notebook as Jupyter Lab has no notebook metadata editor [yet](https://github.com/jupyterlab/jupyterlab/issues/1308).
 You will have to open the JSON representation of the notebook in an editor, find the notebook metadata and add the `"jupytext" : {"formats": "ipynb,py"},` entry manually.
 - In Jupyter Lab, scripts or Markdown documents open as text by default.
-Open them as notebook with the  _Open With -> Notebook_ context menu (available in Jupyter Lab 0.35 and above) as shown below:
+Open them as notebooks with the  _Open With -> Notebook_ context menu (available in Jupyter Lab 0.35 and above) as shown below:

 ![](https://gist.githubusercontent.com/mwouts/13de42d8bb514e4acf6481c580feffd0/raw/403b53ac5097446a15ea664579ba44cd1badcc57/ContextMenuLab.png)